 Our property settlement lawyers can help you to negotiate a property settlement which will separate your joint liabilities and assets in a fair and cost-effective manner.
 When it comes to mortgage or home loan repayments after separating, it’s important that you know all your options and obligations – because making the wrong decisions now can have future financial ramifications.

 At Beger & Co, we also have an expert team of family lawyers that have experience in all areas of family law.
-Whether you need to attend Family Court for a dispute, come to a final agreement about child support or just have questions about your de facto relationship, we’re here to help.
+Whether you need to attend Family Court for a family dispute, come to a final agreement about child custody or just have questions about your de facto relationship, we’re here to help.